 For the NERDY:

 There are quite a few variations of CAN-Bus.
-I won't get into them much here.
+I won't get into them too much here.
 CAN-Bus is used for MANY things, not just the main engine computer.
 Examples for cars and trucks might be such as door functions, climate control, etc. CAN-Bus has limitations.
 Its information speed is limited to 1-Mbit/s.
-I wrote Mbit/s that way on purpose, because... for the super-nerdy, ...note this is megabits, not megabytes.
-A manufacturer certainly does NOT want to try to use CAN-Bus anywhere's near that speed, for safety and reliability.
+I wrote Mbit/s that way on purpose, because this is megabits, not megabytes.
+A manufacturer certainly does NOT want to try to use CAN-Bus anywhere near that speed, for safety and reliability.
 It does not work all that well when higher speed real time data is needed, particularly over longer distances in the vehicle.
 I'll restate this: One of its limitations is the real-time speed at which data can be moved about.
 With Bosch's Can-Bus, the information signal is sent down the wires in 8 byte format.
-There is no theoretical limit, at least in the official specification, for a maximum number of information nodes, but, in practical practice, 32 is about the limit.
+There is no theoretical limit, at least in the official specification, for a maximum number of information nodes, but, for practical reasons 32 is about the limit.
 CanBus is a SERIAL information standard; and the specification is complex, but allows for priorities.
 Serial means that you can only have one type of information being worked on at any given instant.
 While the speed that processing of information is done would appear to be very fast and more than capable of most any vehicle function, that is not necessarily so.

 Due to speed and capacity limitations, other protocols have not only been